 Section Seven – School Closing

 The Board or District shall inform Contractor as soon as reasonably possible of a Closure.
-The parties acknowledge that Contractor has been informed of the Closure [for the remainder of the 2020 spring term].
 Upon notice of a Closure, Contractor shall be paid under the Alternative Payment Schedule set forth under Section Eleven of this Agreement.

 Section Eleven of the Agreement is hereby amended by adding the following: